We buy and can help you sell your Antique

 Think about the models you see on retail

-counters of stores acting as salesman samples today They do not have
+counters of stores acting as advertising and salesman samples today They

 have been general or country stores.
 That is the problem with making

-Another antique that we deal in in a big way and are oftentimes
+Another category of antiques / collectibles that we deal in in a big way and

 misidentified as salesman samples are toy sewing machines or TSM's.